Schoharie limousine crash: Crash

 The crash site, photographed in 2012.
 The limo came down NY 30, from the right, and went across the road into the parking lot that has the driveway at left.

 Delayed by the change in vehicle, the group left Amsterdam late.
 The Excursion left the city and went first west on the New York State Thruway, then south on New York State Route 30A (NY 30A), a long winding two-lane rural road.
 Why the group chose this route is not known; investigators speculated that stops were planned between Amsterdam and the brewery.

 Near Schoharie Creek, NY 30A joins New York State Route 7, which the driver turned left to join.
 A mile east of that junction, NY 30A leaves the concurrency to continue south towards an interchange with Interstate 88.
 The Excursion went instead east on NY 7, climbing 520 ft in two miles (3.2 km) to its blinkered intersection with New York State Route 30, where it turned right, south, towards Schoharie.
 Immediately south of the intersection, before NY 30 crosses over I-88, several sets of signs topped by paired orange diamonds warn that trucks are not permitted on this stretch of road and advise them to use NY 7 instead.
 For those drivers who continue south, many more signs warn drivers about the steep grade ahead, through which the speed limit is 55 mph; a sign located 850 ft from the intersection indicates the limit is reduced to 50 mph at that point.

 The state's crash investigator determined that the vehicle had departed from its course, as the turn to the NY 30 junction is not the most direct route from Amsterdam to Ommegang.
 It was speculated that the group had either changed their minds completely about the trip, or had decided to stop at the Apple Barrel.
 Another theory is that Lisinicchia may have been lost.
 The occupants of a vehicle going south on NY 30 recalled that they had been stopped at the intersection while the Excursion turned.
-They described his appearance as "confused" and "frazzled", and noted that immediately after turning, the vehicle pulled over onto the shoulder and put its flashers on.
+They described Lisinicchia's appearance as "confused" and "frazzled", and noted that immediately after turning, the vehicle pulled over onto the shoulder and put its flashers on.
 They believe this occurred less than two minutes before the crash based on the driver's own experience of traveling the road.
 The witness recalled that the Excursion slowly rolled forward although its backup lights and back-up beepers were on.
 They continued past it.
 A passenger in the vehicle said that they saw Lisinicchia pointing toward the valley.